Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Depending on the quality of the projector and the projection screen being used, reproduced images can be seen even in large, auditorium-style lecture halls.

 Projectors are helpful in situations where a large group of people needs to view images on a screen.
 Since a computer screen, or even a television screen, can be too small for a large group to see, projectors are often used in settings like conference rooms, board meetings, and classrooms.
+For these larger groups, these classroom projectors or our guide on the best conference room projector will probably serve you better.
 You can learn more with our resource guide on projectors vs TV.

 When it comes to core functionality, both classroom projectors and traditional projects are on the same page in nearly every way.
 They both connect to a source through any number of connectivity options and project video signals from that source onto a projector screen or other flat surface.
 Regardless of their specific type, most projectors also feature the same general components, including light sources, color wheels, lenses, and mirrors.